Out of all the architectural styles we have here in Savannah, the Gothic Revival might be the easiest to spot.

 - Steeply pitched roof: Dramatic sloping roofs and tall, skinny towers brought a true Gothic feel to the revival style.

 - Gothic decoration: Detailed decoration enhanced other design features like window frames and on transoms above doors.

 - Pointed windows: Even stained glass depending on the building’s purpose, pointed windows and arches were a popular feature to give the design character.

 Where to Find

-Savannah’s two most notable Gothic Revival buildings are the Temple Mickve Israel and Cathedral of Saint John the Baptist.
+Savannah’s two most notable Gothic Revival buildings are the Temple Mickve Israel and the Cathedral of Saint John the Baptist.
 Both buildings incorporate beautiful stained glass features in their designs as well as pointed structures.
-The Cathedral even features the tall towers and sloping roof.
+The Cathedral even features tall towers and a sloping roof.
 And to make your visit even more notable, you can respectfully peek inside each building so long as there is not a service taking place.